Robert-Jan Smits

-Robert-Jan Smits (born 1958) is the President of the Executive Board of the Eindhoven University of Technology in the Netherlands since May 2019.
-In 2018-2019, he was a senior adviser for open access and innovation at the European Political Strategy Centre and from 2010 to 2018, he served as director-general of research and innovation (RTD) at the European Commission.
-He is known for his key roles in planning Plan S, to ensure that all publicly funded scientific publications are available in Open Access by 2020, as well as for being one of the main architects of Horizon 2020.
+Robert-Jan Smits (born 1958) has been the President of the executive board of the Eindhoven University of Technology in the Netherlands since May 2019.

+In 2018–2019, he was a senior adviser for open access and innovation at the European Political Strategy Centre and from 2010 to 2018, he served as Director-General of Research and Innovation (RTD) at the European Commission.

-Early life and education
+Smits was involved in the creation of the large-scale research and development program Horizon 2020.
+This was a grant program from 2014 to 2020 with a budget of nearly €80 billion to stimulate research and innovation within the EU.

+In addition, Smits is known for his key role in the realization of Europe's Plan S, to ensure that all publicly funded scientific publications are available in Open Access by 2020.
+The scientific journal Nature calls him in Nature's 10 ‘the architect of this year's bold push to get rid of paywalls in science publishing.’

+Education and early career

 Robert-Jan Smits was born in 1958 in the Netherlands.
 He has degrees from Utrecht University in the Netherlands, Graduate Institute of International and Development Studies in Switzerland, and Fletcher School of Law & Diplomacy in the United States.

 Following his studies, Smits worked for the Dutch Ministry of Economic Affairs from 1985 to 1989, and left in 1989 to work at the European Commission.

-Career and impact
+Time at the European Commission

+From July 2010 to February 2018, Smits served as the Director-General for Research and Innovation (RTD) at the European Commission.
+As the director-general, he was responsible for defining and implementing EU policies and programs in the field of research and innovation.

 Smits is considered one of the main architects of Horizon 2020, an EU Research and Innovation program providing €80 billion of funding between 2014 and 2020.
+This program was succeeded by Horizon Europe (with a budget of €95 billion).

-Smits has also played leading roles in developing the European Research Council, the European Research Area, and the European Strategy Forum on Research Infrastructures.
+In addition, Smits was closely involved in the development of the European Research Council, the European Research Area, and the European Strategy Forum on Research Infrastructures.